 Katie Kerr a graphic designer based in Auckland, Aotearoa New Zealand.
 Her practice focusses on the creation of books, publications and printed materials in the broad field of the contemporary cultural sector.
 She is interested in text and language and the space between the romantic and the rational.

-Previously Head of Design at Alain de Botton’s The School of Life in London, she returned to New Zealand to finish her MFA at Ilam School of Fine Arts.
-Now, alongside designing for international clients and the arts sector, she runs GLORIA, an arts-based publishing platform, with Berlin-based photographer Alice Connew, as well as Strange Haven, an artist-run space on Karangahape Road, with Sam Walsh.
+Previously Head of Design at Alain de Botton’s The School of Life in London, she returned to New Zealand to complete her Masters of Fine Art at Ilam School of Fine Arts.
+Now, alongside designing for a range of clients, she runs GLORIA, an experimental publishing platform, with photographer Alice Connew.
+This platform functions as a research facility to explore the multidisciplinary production of paperback books.

 Words & exhibitions:

 The value of A working week, Chloe Geoghegan for Enjoy Public Art Gallery, 2018